 Best SD Cards

-SanDisk Extreme Pro, Lexar Professional, and PNY Elite Performance cards have all worked well for me.
-I have not had unusable data or a card physically fail with any of those SD cards.
+The best cards I use have been the SanDisk Extreme Pro, Lexar Professional, and PNY Elite Performance models.
+I have not encountered corrupted data or a card break with any of those SD cards.

-Every one of the complications I have dealt with has been due to cheap unbranded SD memory cards.
-Trying to save around a dollar isn't worth the cost if your D5500 will not work as it should.
+Every one of the problems I have had has been due to low-cost unbranded cards.
+Trying to save a small amount of money isn’t worth it if your D5500 is going to experience complications.

-A shrewd way to save money is to get a lower capacity SD memory card from a quality manufacturer.
-Because of this, you will not have to worry about the shots stored on the SD card.
+To cut costs, select a lower capacity SD memory card from a quality manufacturer.
+Because of this, you will know your shots are safe and sound on the memory card.

 - Temperature-proof, waterproof, shock-proof, and X-ray-proof.